 For a long time a new gas box of "Gazprom" was a priority for Europe.
 However, the desire to hold the pipeline has faced strong resistance - more political than economic, the newspaper notes.
 In addition, the fear of losing revenue from the transit against the project made by the Baltic States and Eastern Europe.

-«The Russian side also wants to remove a variable from the Ukrainian European energy equation and permanently moored to Europe as an important export market- said Martin Kragh from the Swedish Institute of Foreign Policy. -Such priorities set itself the Russian political leadership».
+«The Russian side also wants to remove a variable from the Ukrainian European energy equation and permanently moored to Europe as an important export market, - says Martin Krag of the Swedish Foreign Policy Institute. -Such priorities set itself the Russian political leadership».

 At the end of the year 2014 because of the resistance of the European Commission failed project "South Stream", according to which the pipeline was supposed to go under the Black Sea.
 However, now it seems that the Russian gas giant in the Baltic Sea have opened all the doors, writes Dagens Industri.

 «Some countries and companies are not against the construction of a new pipeline.
 It is not only "Gazprom", but also companies in Germany, the Netherlands and several other countries- said Martin Kragh. -Over the next 20 years in Europe, gas production will be reduced by half, so it seems,( "Nord Stream - 2». -RT) economically necessary».